George Braziller: Life and career

 In 2011, George Braziller retired at the age of 95.
-His son Michael Braziller of Persea Books, became publisher and editorial director while George's elder son Joel Braziller became secretary-treasurer and director of permissions.
+His son Michael Braziller, of Persea Books, became publisher and editorial director while George's elder son Joel Braziller became secretary-treasurer and director of permissions.
 With a small team they maintain the Braziller tradition with new series and a rich backlist.

-Braziller died in Manhatta, on March 16, 2017, at the age of 101.
+Braziller died in Manhattan, New York, on March 16, 2017, at the age of 101.

 Book series

 Book series published by George Braziller have included: